-[00:10:55] World War II buzzers to go in shelter with his Mum. , buzzer to say it was afe again.
+[00:10:55] Second World War buzzers to go in shelter with his Mum, buzzer to say it was safe again.
 Some people stayed in houses.
 Evacuated in 1941.
 Wanted to come home after 14 months.
 Incendiary bombs whistled then when whistling stopped no-one knew where it would land.
 Caught buses on Holderness Road with children to Ainthorpe or Eastfield Road schools where there were shelters and youth clubs.
-On return they could see Hull on fire and street bombed.
+On return they could see Hull on fire and streets bombed.

 [00:30:56] Mother re-built him a bike.
 Then they bought one through the club man.